scrabbletank/farhome-rules/rulesdoc.md

 Only a single Power Word can be active at once, casting another Power Word spell ends any other Power Word spells you've cast.

-The damage from both sources increases by 1 wound die for every level above 7th.
+The damage from both sources increases by 1 wound die for every level cast above 7th.

 ___
 #### Power Word: Ice